 Once your mentor has decided you are now allowed to touch a tattoo machine, it’ll be time for you to put in endless amount of work on fake skin.

 I might be exaggareting a bit, though.
 My mentor for example keeps this at 4 weeks max.
 Why?
 Because there’s no better way to learn other than on actual human skin.
 Tattooing on fake skin for too long can teach you certain bad habits that will be harder to ‘unteach’ later on.
+Since you might have to go slightly deeper on fake skin then in most real cases, for example.
 Kind of like if you start tattooing on your own at home, without a mentor.

 There’s a big chance you’ll still have to do your other tasks at the shop in the meantime…